mattyoung101/tamara/papers/proposal/proposal.typ

 copyleft licence used by projects like Firefox and Eigen, that elegantly balances the desire for TaMaRa to receive contributions back to its upstream, with developer freedoms to use TaMaRa how they see fit (including in proprietary software).
 I strongly believe this is the right thing to do, as TaMaRa is built on the back of brilliant open-source projects like Yosys.
-Although I will make every attempt possible to release TaMaRa open-source, I may be limited by UQ IP policies.

 If the project goes well, I would also like to publish TaMaRa in a journal or conference.
 I am a strong believer in open science, and will make every attempt possible to either publish TaMaRa in an open access